okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/brands/index.md

 You can create up to three custom domains with multibrand customizations.
 Increase your limit to 200 custom domains by contacting support.

-You can only visit a branded touchpoint (such as a logo, color, favicon, or an image applied to a page or email) once you map to a custom domain.
-After you create a brand, map it to a custom domain.
-Then you can make further customizations, preview them, and publish them.
+You can only visit a branded touchpoint (such as a logo, color, favicon, or an image applied to a page or email) after you map to a custom domain.
+Create a brand and map it to a custom domain.
+Then, you can make further customizations, preview them, and publish them.
 See [Custom domains](/docs/guides/custom-url-domain/main/#about-okta-domain-customization).

 ### About subdomain brands and custom brands